LadisM/LadisM/README.md

 <p>Hi 👋 My name is Ladis M.
-<br>Frontend Web Developer
+<br>Frontend Web & RPA Developer
-<br>I ve been learning to code for 3years in hard covid time.
-I using HTML5, CSS, JavaScript with jQuery, Angular JS, React JS
+<br>I ve been learning to code for 4years in hard covid time.
+I using HTML5, CSS, JavaScript with jQuery, Angular JS, React JS etc..
 <br>🌍  I'm based in Czech Republic
 <br>✉️  You can contact me at <a href="mailto:contact@ladislavmaruska.com">mail</a>
 <br>🧠  I'm learning TypeScript